Overview

 Speech

-Give a speech on: “If I could invent something to help my community...” (time: 1:30 - 2 minutes)
+Give a speech on: “The best way to spend a weekend without technology” (time: 1:30 - 2 minutes)

 Critical Thinking Task